 One tool almost every business uses that can be particularly advantageous to negotiate on is your cell phone bill.
 Almost every ecommerce business owner uses their cell phone day-to-day not only for personal communication but for business as well, but some cell phone plans can take a large chunk out of your operating budget.
 Most cell phone providers will lower your monthly or yearly rates if you ask, so it might be worth reaching out to yours to see what they can do.

-Business Cost Reduction Tip #3: Capitalize Lifetime Deals
+Business Cost Reduction Tip #3: Capitalize on Lifetime Deals

-To find lifetime deals related to the ecommerce industry, check out AppSumo and StackSocial.
-They’re the leading marketplaces currently curating worthwhile lifetime deals for entrepreneurs, and we’ve been able to score some pretty great tools from their sites that have helped us reduce our overall operating costs.
+To find lifetime deals related to the ecommerce industry, check out AppSumo.
+They’re the leading marketplace currently curating worthwhile lifetime deals for entrepreneurs, and we’ve been able to score some amazing tools from their site that have helped us reduce our overall operating costs.

 The main advantage of lifetime deals stems from the fact that you’ll never have to pay a recurring monthly or yearly fee in order to access the tool, which is a major business cost reduction achievement especially for tools that are essential to operating your business.
 For most businesses, this could mean tools used for inventory management, customer service communication, SEO optimization, and social media management, all of which are types of tools that you’ll find on AppSumo and StackSocial throughout the year.
 AppSumo, for example, roles out about 3 deals per week, many of which are lifetime deals.